jinkin1995/vue-json-edit/README.md

 # Vue-Json-Edit

-> visual JSON editor built as an vue component.
+> Visual JSON Editor built as an vue component.
 Provides a basic GUI

 </br>